dojo/docs/dojo/style.rst

 Introduction
 ============

 Accesses styles on a node.
-If 2 arguments are passed, acts as a getter.
-If 3 arguments are passed, acts as a setter.
+If 2 arguments are passed and the second argument is a string acts as a getter.
+If 2 arguments are passed, and the second is an Object, recursively acts as a setter for the key/value paris.
+If 3 arguments are passed, acts as a setter for a single property.

 See the Tips section below for caveats on getting style information, like when using a compound style value (like background or border), and getting node dimensions.